ginnyqg/natural-language-processing/README.md

 ## Appendix

-For code used in this analysis, please refer to [`Spooky_Data_Analysis.Rmd`](https://github.com/GU4243-ADS/spring2018-project1-ginnyqg/blob/master/doc/Spooky_Data_Analysis.Rmd) for details.
+* For code used in this analysis, please refer to [`Spooky_Data_Analysis.Rmd`](https://github.com/GU4243-ADS/spring2018-project1-ginnyqg/blob/master/doc/Spooky_Data_Analysis.Rmd) for details.

+* Reference: [Text Mining with R, A Tidy Approach](https://www.tidytextmining.com/) by Julia Silge and David Robinson